Our History ההיסטוריה שלנו

 By 1945, enrollment at Maimonides was 112 students, and we gained full accreditation as an elementary school from the Boston School Department—a milestone of credibility for our day school.

 After a 31-year career as principal, Rabbi Cohn retired in 1978.
-He was succeeded by his associate principal, Rabbi David Shapiro, who served until his retirement as principal in 1999.
+He was succeeded by his associate principal, Rabbi David Shapiro.
 Rabbi Shapiro was later appointed Rosh Yeshiva, a position he held until 2011, when he and his wife made aliyah.

 Enrollment at Maimonides spiked briefly to around 700 in the mid-1990s, as our school opened its doors to dozens of refugees from the former Soviet Union.
 In 1996, a dual administrative structure was implemented, separating the elementary school from grades 7-12.
 A few years later, grades 7 and 8 were organized into a middle school, with a dedicated classroom wing.
 In 2008, the Middle School formally incorporated grade 6 and moved into an expanded space on the lower level of the Saval Campus, while grade 5 moved into the Brener Building to create a single cohesive Elementary School.